jpfr12/IDChecker/README.md

 * The PDF file is in **Portuguese**.

-* To use or edit this app just download the zip folder and import to **Android Studio**.
+* To use this app just download the apk file and install to **Android OS cell phone**.

 ---